Where are we?

 - The Treaty of Haddington which promised the infant Mary to the infant Dauphin of France.

-- The campaign to restore the building after 400 years of ruin, in the late 1960s and early 1970s.
+- The campaign to restore the building after 400 years in the late 1960s and early 1970s.

-- The large restored window made of clear, hand- made blown glass.
-A colourful, large beech tree could be seen through it when it was installed.
-However, a big branch fell through the window when the tree blew down in a storm.
+- The large restored window made of clear, hand-blown glass.
+A large colourful beech tree could be seen through it when it was installed.
+However, a big branch fell through the window in a storm and broke the communion table.
+Eventually the tree had to be felled.

 - Look for the leaning pillar.
 The pillars were originally built round tree trunks.
 However, the nearby river caused many floods which rotted them.
 Now they are filled with concrete.

 - You will see the replica plaque of the Town Crest mounted in the wall behind the marble communion table.
-The original town crest of goat and grapes was found nearby under the ground at the restoration.
+The original plaque with the town crest of goat and grapes was found broken, nearby during the restoration.

 You will come to the Lady Aisle at the far side.

-This end of this aisle is known as the Lady Aisle, with a tapestry and seat covers in the colours of the coast, created by Dovecote Studios.
+This end of this aisle is known as the Lady Aisle, with a tapestry and seat covers in the colours of the coast, created by Dovecot Studios.
+You can pause for a moment of quiet reflection if you wish.

 As you move on up this side of the church you will see:

-Move on past the glass vestibule to Focus Point 7.
+Move on past the glass vestibule to Focus Board 7.

-- The pictures on the pillars show the views you would get of the church after 1561 from these positions and show how it changed.
+- The pictures on the pillars show the views you would get of the church after 1561 from here.

-- Remember that it was walled up in 1561 at the arches just to your left and restored.
+- Remember that it was walled up in 1561 at the arches just to your left and this part was restored.

-- Look across to the windows opposite and make out their original lintels.
-You will see where the roof has been raised to make extra height for the galleries which ran right round to give extra seating.
+- Look across to the windows opposite and make out the original roof lintels.
+You will see that the roof has been raised to make extra height for the galleries which ran right round in Victorian times to give extra seating.

-Turn to look in the Display Cabinet to see:
+Turn to look in the Display Cabinet before heading to the Craft Stall.

-- The Queen’s signatures in visitors’ books during Royal visits.
+- The late Queen’s signatures in the visitors’ books, from Royal Visits.

 - Old communion vessels for the huge congregations.

-- A stone carved gargoyle head – part of a high gutter drain which fell off outside after having been up there for over 600 years!
+- A stone gargoyle head – part of a high gutter drain which fell off.
+It was up there for over 600 years!

-- samples of the resin “stone” used in the restored roof in the west-end.
+- Samples of the resin “stone” used in the restored roof of the west end.

 Thank you for visiting!